kdanielmorais/Biom_plotting/README.md

 The program works as .R script, so in order to use it is necessary to activate it in the terminal.

+The program will download all the library needed if necessary

 > Rscript Biom_plotting.R

 The help function show the input arguments